disaac318/Rock-Paper-Scissors-The-Frontend-Challenge/README.md

 #### As a first-time user exploring the website, I want to understand what to expect during my stay and seek information and confirmation that my investment will result in a satisfactory and enjoyable experience.
 - The website clearly communicates its purpose (e.g., "A fun and visually engaging Rock-Paper-Scissors game you can play anytime").
 - Visual elements (like animated cards or icons) indicate interactivity, fun, and ease of use.
-- A short description or intro card reassures the user: "No signup, no downloads — just play and enjoy!"
-- Gameplay interface appears modern, polished, and inviting, with clear progression (e.g., animation, countdown, scoring).
+- Gameplay interface appears modern, polished, and inviting, with clear progression (e.g., animation, scoring).
 - Positive micro-interactions (sound effects, score feedback, gesture animations) enhance the sense of enjoyment.
 - No ads, distractions, or misleading links that could erode user trust.